Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

 To understand the impact of this update intuitively, let us first consider the limit of large $\Omega$.
 In this limit, the rod coverage is low, and we do not expect a dense packing of rods.
 Rod movements will statistically encounter no conflicting arrangements, and the update will terminate within a small number of moves.
-In the opposite limit of zero $\Omega$, rods do not have any end points, and the condition of $n_c>1$ is never met as every spatial site is occupied by at most one time-spanning rod, and nearest neighbors cannot be simultaneously occupied (as in Fig.~\ref{FigRD1}(d)).
+In the opposite limit of zero $\Omega$, rods do not have any end points, and the condition of more than one conflicting rod is never met as every spatial site is occupied by at most one time-spanning rod, and nearest neighbors cannot be simultaneously occupied (as in Fig.~\ref{FigRD1}(d)).
 The space-time configuration can thus be collapsed to only a spatial configuration, which is the natural compression of the path integral in the absence of quantum fluctuations, and considered purely as a dimer covering.
 Our update thus reduces exactly to a worm update for a classical dimer model, and has a success probability of unity in this limit.
-This implies that for the two easily understandable limits, we can expect the update to have a high success probability, but in the intervening region this probability may be suppressed due to high incidences of having only $n_c>1$ options for the rod movements.
+This implies that for the two easily understandable limits, we can expect the update to have a high success probability, but in the intervening region this probability may be suppressed due to high incidences of having strictly more than one conflicting rod in all possible directions of movement.
 This would correspond to highly jammed configurations which cannot be easily updated.

 As explained for the previously described updates, we estimate the region of space-time visited by a single update on average without regarding whether the update is successful or not, and use this estimate to calculate the number of repetitions required to fully sample space-time.
 Now we can estimate the fraction of space-time which is successfully updated in one Monte Carlo step by our update, and use this to understand the efficiency of the update.
-We show numerical results for the same in Fig.~\ref{FigRD2}(b) for a range of temperature $T$ and $\Omega/\delta$, and we find that indeed in the two limits discussed above and for values of temperature $\ll\delta,\Omega$, our update has an $O(1)$ success probability.
-As shown in Fig.~\ref{FigRD2}(b), the inefficiencies begin to be visible only at low temperatures and intermediate values of $\Omega$.
+We show numerical results for the same in Fig.~\ref{FigRD2}(a) for a range of temperature $T$ and $\Omega/\delta$, and we find that indeed in the two limits discussed above and for values of temperature $\ll\delta,\Omega$, our update has an $O(1)$ success probability.
+As shown in Fig.~\ref{FigRD2}(a), the inefficiencies begin to be visible only at low temperatures and intermediate values of $\Omega$.